joemoose/dungeoneers.d20/docs/play.md

 !!! note "Notes"

-	- If you have multiple advantages or disadvantages, you take only one—they do not stack.
+	- If you have multiple advantages or disadvantages, you take only one—they don't stack.
 	- If you are in a situation with both advantages and disadvantages, they cancel each other out; you roll just one d20 as usual.

 ### Trained Rolls